instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 ---
-title: "PG in Saket & Malviya Nagar: Boys, Girls & Single Room Options (2026)"
+title: "PG in Saket & Malviya Nagar Delhi: Coliving, Boys, Girls & Single Room (2026)"
-description: "PG in Saket or Malviya Nagar?
-Boys, girls & single room options from ₹8,115.
+description: "PG in Saket or Malviya Nagar Delhi?
+Boys, girls & single room coliving pg from ₹8,115, options under ₹5,000 too.
 Verified co-living near Saket Metro, pg near Made Easy, Kalkaji & Vasant Kunj.
 Zero brokerage."
-image: "/assets/images/top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.webp"
+image: "/assets/images/pg-in-saket-malviya-nagar-delhi-coliving-boys-girls-single-room.webp"
 layout: post
+permalink: /pg-in-saket-and-malviya-nagar-delhi
+redirect_from:
-permalink: /top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality
+  - /top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality
+  - /top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality/
 author: Sanchit
 category: Student
 date: 2026-2-14T09:14:00.000+05:30
-faq:
-  - question: "Is there a PG in Malviya Nagar under ₹5,000?"
-    answer: "Under ₹5,000 in Malviya Nagar usually means unmanaged rooms in Khirki Extension or Saidulajab with shared washrooms and poor ventilation.
-For safety and hygiene, it's recommended to budget ₹7,000- 8,000 for managed properties like Zolo Cherry (₹8,543)."
-  - question: "Is there a PG in Malviya Nagar under ₹5,000 with food?"
-    answer: "No managed operator includes food at this price point.
-The cheapest all-inclusive managed option in this area is Zolo Cherry, starting at ₹8,543.
-It is worth noting that an unmanaged ₹4,500 room plus ₹2,500 in separate mess fees often ends up costing the same as a managed stay—without any of the professional security or infrastructure."
-  - question: "Is there a single room PG in Malviya Nagar, Delhi?"
-    answer: "Budget single rooms (₹6,000- 9,000) are small and poorly ventilated.
-For a guaranteed private room with AC and attached washroom, managed co-living options in the Saket- Malviya Nagar belt start from ₹14,000- 15,000."
-  - question: "Is there a PG in Malviya Nagar for males?"
-    answer: "Yes.
-Most managed operators like HelloWorld Ignou and HelloWorld Vasant Kunj accommodate male residents.
-Local unmanaged male-only PGs in Khirki Extension range from ₹5,000- 8,000."
-  - question: "What is the PG near Malviya Nagar Metro station?"
-    answer: "The closest managed options are Zolo Cherry in Khirki Extension and HelloWorld Green Arch on the Saket side, both of which are under 10 minutes on foot to the Metro gate."
-  - question: "Is there a PG in Saket for girls?"
-    answer: "Yes.
-Saket is a safe zone for female residents.
-Top-rated verified options include HelloWorld Green Arch and HelloWorld Ryhan Homes (approx. ₹25,000).
-Avoid unverified listings deep inside the Saidulajab lanes for better safety after 11 PM."
-  - question: "Is there a PG in Saket under ₹5,000?"
-    answer: "No managed buildings exist at this price.
-Any 'Saket' listing under ₹5,000 is likely deep inside Saidulajab or Neb Sarai village with no security or formal agreement.
-Managed rent in this belt starts at ₹8,543."
-  - question: "Is there a single room PG in Saket, Delhi?"
-    answer: "Yes.
-Single rooms in managed co-living start from ₹14,000 (HelloWorld Ignou) and go up to ₹40,000 for premium suites (HelloWorld Kailasha) with full South Delhi amenities."
-  - question: "Is there a PG in Saket for boys?"
-    answer: "Yes.
-Verified options like HelloWorld Green Arch, Ryhan Homes, and Ignou all accommodate male residents.
-Local budget options start from ₹5,000 but require in-person verification of water and power backup."
-  - question: "What is a PG in Saket, Saidulajab?"
-    answer: "Saidulajab is an 'urban village' right next to Saket Metro.
-While lanes are narrow and crowded, it offers the best value for metro connectivity, with rents ranging from ₹5,000 (shared) to ₹12,000 (private)."
-  - question: "What is the best PG near Kalkaji Metro station?"
-    answer: "The closest managed options to Kalkaji Mandir Metro on the Yellow Line are HelloWorld Sarovar (₹15,000, RO water) and HelloWorld Kalkaji (₹17,000, AC + RO) on Shyam Sunder Malhotra Marg.
-Both include biometric entry and CCTV.
-Unmanaged local PGs near the metro start from ₹7,000 but lack power backup: verify in person before committing."
-  - question: "Is there a girls PG in Kalkaji, Delhi?"
-    answer: "Yes.
-HelloWorld Sarovar in Kalkaji is a verified female-friendly option at ₹15,000 with biometric entry and RO drinking water.
-The broader Kalkaji area has a good density of female PGs, but for unmanaged ones, check power backup and building security before signing anything."
-  - question: "Is there a single room PG in Kalkaji?"
-    answer: "Yes.
-HelloWorld Kalkaji on Shyam Sunder Malhotra Marg starts at ₹17,000 for a managed single room with AC and RO.
-Unmanaged single rooms in the area go from ₹7,000 to 9,000: smaller, without guaranteed power backup.
-If a single private room with AC is non-negotiable, budget ₹15,000+ for a managed option."
-  - question: "Is there a PG in Vasant Kunj, Delhi?"
-    answer: "Yes.
-The managed options in this belt range from ₹15,000 to ₹40,000.
-HelloWorld Vasant Kunj (₹15,000, Kishangarh near Fortis) and HelloWorld Beckham (₹15,000, Kishangarh) are the most affordable.
-HelloWorld Pearl (₹35,000) is the premium end in Vasant Kunj proper.
-Note: there is no metro station in Vasant Kunj: nearest is Saket, roughly 15 to 20 minutes by auto."
-  - question: "Is there a girls PG in Vasant Kunj?"
-    answer: "Yes.
-HelloWorld Vasant Kunj and HelloWorld Ryhan Homes are the top managed female-friendly options in this belt.
-Both have biometric entry and CCTV.
-Vasant Kunj sectors are well-lit and gated: safer than Kishangarh village lanes at night."
-  - question: "Is there a boys PG in Vasant Kunj?"
-    answer: "Yes.
-HelloWorld Vasant Kunj (₹15,000, table tennis, geyser, housekeeping) and HelloWorld Beckham (₹15,000, common kitchen, dining area) both accommodate male residents.
-For unmanaged options, Kishangarh village has local PGs from ₹7,000: but confirm power backup and water quality before paying a deposit."
-  - question: "What is the PG in Saket near metro?"
-    answer: "The two closest managed options to Saket Metro (Yellow Line) are HelloWorld Green Arch (₹25,000, walking distance on Block-C Saidulajab side) and HelloWorld Ignou (₹14,000, 11 minutes by vehicle from Ignou Road).
-For budget unmanaged rooms within walking distance, Saidulajab lanes start from ₹5,000: but verify building safety before committing."
-  - question: "Is there a PG near Saket, Delhi?"
-    answer: "Yes: the entire Saidulajab, Khirki Extension, and Neb Sarai belt falls within 1 to 3 km of Saket or Malviya Nagar Metro.
-Managed options in this belt start at ₹8,115 (Zolo Cherry) and go up to ₹40,000 (HelloWorld Kailasha).
-For a full view of verified, zero-brokerage options across all budgets, browse the full Saket listings on InstaDwell."
 ---

 If you work in [Cyber City](https://instadwell.com/blog/top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026) or [South Delhi](https://instadwell.com/search?lat=28.4929198&lng=77.1847921&location=South%20Delhi,%20New%20Delhi,%20Delhi,%20India&city=New%20Delhi&country=India), a PG in Saket or PG in Malviya Nagar puts you on the Yellow Line with direct access to Cyber City.
-Whether you need a boys PG in Saket, a girls PG in Malviya Nagar, or a single room PG near Saket Metro, expect a dual market: budget rooms in urban villages (Saidulajab/Khirki) start at ₹8,000, while premium managed co-living in posh blocks ranges from ₹15,000 to ₹25,000.
+Whether you need a boys PG in Saket, a girls PG in Malviya Nagar, or a single room PG near Saket Metro, expect a dual market for coliving pg in this belt: budget rooms in urban villages (Saidulajab/Khirki) start at ₹8,000, while premium managed co-living in posh blocks ranges from ₹15,000 to ₹25,000.

 New to Delhi?
 See our [Delhi Ultimate PG Guide](/blog/top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg) for the full zone-by-zone breakdown before narrowing down to South Delhi.

 ----------

-## PG in Saket & Malviya Nagar: Top Managed Options (2026)
+## Best PG in Saket & Malviya Nagar: Top Managed Options (2026)

 Skip the sketchy village brokers.
 These properties offer professional management, high-speed Wi-Fi, and verified security.